pantheon-systems/documentation/source/content/professional-services.md

 ## Site Migrations

-Moving large sites with complex architecture or complex customizations may require an expert in adapting legacy code to a modern web stack.
+Moving large sites with complex architecture or customizations may require an expert in adapting legacy code to a modern web stack.
 The Site Migration service lowers the barrier to entry by leveraging our PS team and partners.
-Whether you are moving one or hundreds of sites to or within Pantheon, Pantheon Migration Services will help you get it done quickly and reliably.
+Whether you're moving one or hundreds of sites to or within Pantheon, Pantheon Migration Services will help you get it done quickly and reliably.

 Whatever your needs may be, Pantheon’s Drupal & WordPress migration experts provide white-glove, managed migrations.
 We do all the heavy lifting and let you focus on your WebOps workflow.
 Need to get a jump start on getting your sites migrated?
 Ask about priority migrations.